-DDOT’s Urban Forestry Administration is in charge of planting, pruning, maintaining, and removing street trees lining the District’s streets.
+DDOT’s Urban Forestry Division (UFD) is in charge of planting, pruning, maintaining, and removing street trees lining the District’s streets.

-Trees are very important to this city.
+Trees are important to this city.
 They provide not only environmental and social benefits, but also aesthetic benefits and we are taking steps to make sure we protect them.
-As a result, the Urban Forestry Administration has updated the District's tree protection standards and renewed its commitment to enforce proper tree protection especially during construction.
+As a result, UFD has updated the District's tree protection standards and renewed its commitment to enforce proper tree protection especially during construction.

 Ornamental Street Tree Fence Specification